 The small Samson Mall offers limited shopping including a supermarket and liquor store to pick up provisions as well as souvenir, gift shops and outdoor activity shops.
 If you are looking for some elegant shopping options, the Fairmont Chateau has a good selection of shops as well as stunning public spaces overlooking the lake including restaurants and bars open to the public.

-Lake Louise is a small isolate village and is great for people looking to get away from big crowds and enjoy the solitude of being nested in the heart of the Rocky Mountains.
+Lake Louise is a small isolated village and is great for people looking to get away from big crowds and enjoy the solitude of being nested in the heart of the Rocky Mountains.

 Restaurants and bars